mitchelldmiller/quick-mail-wp-plugin/README.md

 * [Replace Quick Mail Sender](https://github.com/mitchelldmiller/replace-quick-mail-sender/releases/latest) is an experimental plugin that changes the Quick Mail sender's name and email address.

 * Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.
 This only works if you are not using another mail plugin's credentials.

+__Sending Mail from Other Addresses__

+* Install the [Replace Quick Mail Sender](https://github.com/mitchelldmiller/replace-quick-mail-sender/releases/latest) plugin, to change the Quick Mail sender's name and email address.

+* Programmers can replace their credentials by adding a filter to `replace_quick_mail_sender`.

+* NOTE: Other email plugins can change these settings.

 __Privacy__